Fusion Categories over Non-Algebraically Closed Fields: Introduction

 Moreover, equality holds if and only if all objects of $\mathcal C$ are Galois trivial. \end{reptheorem}

 The presence of Galois theory should not be surprising.
-It was already observed in \cite[Prop 4.9]{etingofFusionCategoriesHomotopy2009} that the Brauer group of the base field is relevant to the extension theory of fusion categories over nAC fields, and in future papers we will explain how the Morita theory of fusion categories in the nAC setting is connected to higher Galois cohomology.
+It was already observed in \cite[Prop 4.9]{MR2677836} that the Brauer group of the base field is relevant to the extension theory of fusion categories over nAC fields, and in future papers we will explain how the Morita theory of fusion categories in the nAC setting is connected to higher Galois cohomology.

 This paper was originally part of the author's PhD thesis \cite{sanfordThesis}.
 He would like to thank his advisor Julia Plavnik for her advice and patience, and also Noah Snyder for many useful conversations.
 Many thanks are due to David Penneys for his edits and suggestions for the article version of the current draft.
+This research was partially supported by the National Science Foundation under Grant No. DMS-2000093.